If your questions are not answered here, please email us at email@example.com.

 4. How much is tuition?
-Dominion is substantially more cost effective than the typical private classical Christian school.
+Oak Hill is substantially more cost effective than the typical private classical Christian school.
 However, our desire to hire excellent teachers for our students will be taken into consideration when determining tuition.
 Please visit our tuition page.

 7. When did the school open and what grades are taught?
 What are the school hours?
-Dominion opened in the Fall of 2006 with grades K4-6th.
+Oak Hill opened in the Fall of 2006 with grades K4-6th.
 After several years of maintaining the K4-6th program, Oak Hill expanded to include Logic school in 2010, adding Rhetoric in 2013.
 Oak Hill’s first Seniors will graduate in May 2017.
-There are informational meetings for interested families held several times a year and more regularly during the enrollment season (Jan-Mar).
+There are informational meetings and daytime tours for interested families held several times a year and more regularly during the enrollment season (Jan-Mar).
 Logic and Rhetoric (6th-12th grade) students begin class at 8:00 am while Grammar School (K4-5th grade) students begin class at 9:00 am.
 All students are dismissed at 3:00 pm.